Skip to main content

 b) DISC (Discontinued)

 The DISC withdrawal has both academic and financial impact on the student.
 For the course from which the student officially withdraws between the DNE and DISC deadlines, the DISC withdrawal notation remains on a student record and official transcript, but does not affect the student’s GPA.
 Nevertheless, the student is financially responsible for the payment of all tuition and other fees pertaining to the course.
-The DISC deadline is usually after the eighth week of classes of the term for fall and winter terms and within the first five weeks for the summer session.
+The DISC deadline is usually after the ninth week of classes of the term for fall and winter terms and within the first five weeks for the summer session.
 For exact dates, please refer to point 4.
 Withdrawal Deadlines.

 Students who wish to withdraw (DNE or DISC) from a course or courses must do so online via the Student Hub: Log into concordia.ca/students > My CU Account > My Student Centre > Academics > Enroll > Drop.